Adnyamathanha: Coulthard flag

-A flag designed to represent the Adnyamathanha peoples was developed over time.
-It was initially begun by children at Nepabunna School, who chose the colours blue (representing the ngiiarri, or sky) and brown (symbolising the yarta, or land).
-Gordon Coulthard added the word "Adnyamathanha" and he made a single flag to celebrate the granting of native title in 2009.
+Children at Nepabunna School were encouraged to design flags and chose the colours blue (representing the ngiiarri, or sky) and brown (symbolising the yarta, or land).
+Gordon Coulthard made the designs into a single flag, to which he added the word "Adnyamathanha".
 In 2011, Vince Coulthard, chair of the Adnyamathanha Traditional Lands Association (ATLA) and representative of Iga Warta, in consultation with other community members and with the help of his daughter and Uncle Gordon, used the same colours but redesigned the flag.
-This flag includes the star constellations of the Seven Sisters or Pleiades (Artinyi), to include the women's stories, and the Saucepan (Mirarrityi), to represent the men's stories.
+His flag includes the star constellations of the Seven Sisters or Pleiades (Artinyi), to include the women's stories, and the Saucepan (Mirarrityi), to represent the men's stories.
 The sun is a common Adnyamathanha symbol that represents the coming together of the all Yura (Adnyamathanha people).

-In November 2011, it was raised at Nepabunna on the 80th anniversary of its establishment.
+In November 2011, the flag was raised at Nepabunna on the 80th anniversary of its establishment.
 The flag was adopted by the Adnyamathanha Traditional Lands Association (ATLA).
+The use of flags has been rejected by some as non-traditional and uptake of colonial culture ways.